mendix/docs/content/en/docs/refguide/modeling/xpath/xpath-constraints/_index.md

     {{% /tab %}}
 {{< /tabpane >}}

+### 2.2 Constraint One `or` Constraint Two

-This query retrieves all customers whose name is Jansen or who live in Rotterdam.
+You can also use the `or` operator.
+This query retrieves all customers whose name is Jansen *or* who live in Rotterdam.

 {{< tabpane >}}
   {{% tab header="Environments:" disabled=true /%}}